Who is eligible for a Tuition Exchange (TE) or Council of Independent Colleges (CIC) Scholarship to attend Lynn University?

 TE or CIC awards are based on academic records as evidenced by the admission application materials.

 When should I apply for the TE or CIC?

 For 2015-16, the Lynn University TE or CIC is worth $33,450.
-The TE or CIC award may be reduced if there are other scholarships or grants that you receive that have to be applied specifically towards tuition expenses.
+The TE or CIC award may be reduced if you receive other scholarships or grants that have to be applied specifically toward tuition expenses.

 Can a TE or CIC student apply for additional financial aid through Lynn University?

 Students may apply for federal or state programs to help defray additional costs such as fees and room and board costs.
 Institutional grants are not available to TE or CIC recipients.

 Are there any special conditions attached to a TE or CIC scholarship?

 Once a student is provided the TE or CIC scholarship, Lynn University will continue it to a maximum of eight consecutive semesters as long as the student meets standards of academic performance and personal conduct and is certified eligible by his or her host institution.
 A Lynn University TE or CIC scholarship can be used only for payment toward a Lynn University on-campus undergraduate degree program that carries the Lynn University day full-time tuition charge (up to 16 credits each semester).

 If I am unable to receive a TE or CIC scholarship as a freshman, can I reapply as an upperclassman for a TE or CIC scholarship?